 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It can be taken with or without food, but it is better to take Redest 1mg Tablet at a fixed time.
+Redest 1mg Tablet may be taken with or without food, but it is better to take it at a fixed time.

-Redest 1mg tablet lowers the amount of estrogen (natural female hormone) produced in the body.
+Redest 1mg Tablet is an aromatase inhibitor.
+It works by lowering the amount of estrogen (natural female hormone) produced in the body.
 This can lower or stop the growth of some breast cancer cells that need estrogen to grow.

 In Depth Information on Redest Tablet